BeansIsFat/go2rtc-config-orig/index.md

 ---
 # Video streaming using go2rtc on a Raspberry Pi

-This guide should work on Raspberry Pi Zero 2 W, 3, and 4.
+This guide should work on the following hardware:
+- Raspberry Pi Zero 2 W
+- Raspberry Pi 3
+- Raspberry Pi 4

-The Raspberry Pi 5 does not have a hardware video encoder so this configuration will not work as-is.[^pi5]
+The Raspberry Pi 5 does not have a hardware video encoder so you would need to make some configuration changes.[^pi5]

 [^pi5]: At a minimum you'd need to use a different `vcodec` for ffmpeg in `go2rtc.yaml`.
 I don't have a Pi 5 to test it but it looks like you can remove replace `h264_v4l2m2m` with `libx264`.
 You should probably also remove `#hardware` from the end of the `linux_usbcam` line.

 ## Install software

-Download and install the release labeled `go2rtc_linux_arm64` from [https://github.com/AlexxIT/go2rtc/releases](https://github.com/AlexxIT/go2rtc/releases).
-You can use these commands for the current release:
+Use the following commands to download and install the latest go2rtc release for your version of Raspberry Pi OS.[^shell]

+[^shell]: This should work in `bash` and `zsh`.
+It will *not* work in `fish`, but if you're using that you likely understand enough of what's happening to modify the command on your own to make it work.
+Or you can launch `bash` then run the command as-is.

 {% highlight shell %}
 if [[ $(uname -m) = aarch64 ]]; then ver=arm64; else ver=armv6; fi